 Building the Ka'bah

 Later, Ibrahim and Ismail (AS) were commanded to build the Ka'bah.
-As they raised the walls, they made a dua that still echoes through the ages: "Our Lord, accept this from us.
+As they raised the walls — a father and son working together in the service of Allah — they made a dua that still echoes through the ages: "Our Lord, accept this from us.
 Indeed, You are the Hearing, the Knowing." — (Surah Al-Baqarah 2:127)

-- Action over words — He didn't just believe in tawhid — he lived it at great personal cost
+- Action over words — He did not just believe in tawhid — he lived it at great personal cost, repeatedly

-- Complete tawakkul — He refused help from everything except Allah
+- Complete tawakkul — He refused help from everyone and everything except Allah, including an angel

-- Cheerful obedience — He obeyed every command without complaining or negotiating
+- Cheerful obedience — He obeyed every command without complaining, negotiating, or asking for delay

 Final Reflection

 Ibrahim (AS) was tested in every domain of life — his family, his community, his child, his body.
 He passed every single test.
-The question for us is: which test of ours have we been failing?
+The question for us is not whether we will be tested — we will be.
+The question is whether, when the test comes, we will choose Allah the way Ibrahim (AS) chose Him.
 Start with small, consistent obedience today.

 .jpg)